NikolaLa/TA-LABA-Course/README.md

 ### Steps
   1. Loading array
-  2. Taking the first/next position in array 0
+  2. Taking the first/next number and setting temp
   3. Seeking the smallest number in the array
   4. If a smaller number is found swap places
   5. repeat 1.